 Location.
-30° 34.378′ N, 81° 26.699′ W. Marker is in American Beach, Florida, in Nassau County.
-Marker is on Ocean Blvd near Lewis Street, on the right when traveling south.
+30° 34.423′ N, 81° 26.71′ W. Marker is in American Beach, Florida, in Nassau County.
+Marker is at the intersection of Lewis Street and Waldron Street, on the right when traveling east on Lewis Street.
 Touch for map.
-Located at the Nana sand dune.
-Marker is in this post office area: Fernandina Beach FL 32034, United States of America.
+Marker is at or near this postal address: 1840 Lewis Street, Fernandina Beach FL 32034, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A Dune System Called "NaNa" (a few steps from this marker); Historic American Beach (about 300 feet away, measured First Home on American Beach (about 600 feet away); Martha's Hideaway (approx. ¼ mile away); Franklintown Chapel (approx. half a mile away); Sawpit Bluff Plantation (approx. 4.3 miles away); Mount Olive Baptist Church (approx. 4.4 miles away); Peck High School (approx. 6.3 miles away).
+A Dune System Called "NaNa" (within shouting distance of this marker); American Beach at the Crossroads (about 300 feet away, measured in a direct line); First Home on American Beach (about 400 feet away); Martha's Hideaway (approx. 0.2 miles away); Franklintown Chapel (approx. half a mile away); Sawpit Bluff Plantation (approx. 4.3 miles away); Mount Olive Baptist Church (approx. 4.4 miles away); Peck High School (approx. 6.2 miles away).
 Touch for a list and map of all markers in American Beach.

 Regarding Historic American Beach.
 The Afro-American Life Insurance Company was a historic business based in Jacksonville,

 Up until the creation of this insurance company, black Americans found it difficult to purchase life insurance, which was unaffordable to most blacks at the time.
 The insurance company also served as a financial institution as well.
 The company is responsible for the creation of American Beach in Nassau County, Florida.